sujnanpatil/AZ-800-Administering-Windows-Server-Hybrid-Core-Infrastructure/Instructions/Labs/LAB_AK_07_Implementing_and_configuring_network_infrastructure_services_in_Windows Server.md

 1. On **SEA-ADM1**, start Microsoft Edge, and then browse to `https://SEA-ADM1.contoso.com`.

-   >**Note**: If the link does not work, on **SEA-ADM1**, open File Explorer, select Downloads folder, in the Downloads folder select **WindowsAdminCenter.msi** file and install manually.
-After the install completes, refresh Microsoft Edge.

    >**Note**: If you get **NET::ERR_CERT_DATE_INVALID** error, select **Advanced** on the Edge browser page, at the bottom of page select **Continue to sea-adm1-contoso.com (unsafe)**.

    ![](media/lab7-171.png)